 Hip Thrust

 You start sitting at a 45 degree angle, with feet flat on the floor, knees bent, back on an elevated surface and a barbell across your hips.
-Then, with a hinge motion, you propel your hips (and the barbell) up, to where your knees are at a 90 degree angle and your body is horizontal.

 Standing Bent Over Row

-Some exercises incorporate a hip hinge as an isometric movement, where your hips stay still throughout the action.
-Bent over rows are a great example.
-You hinge and lock the hips in a position similar to the starting position of a kettlebell swing or deadlift, and hold there as you lift the barbell, dumbbells, etc.
+With a row, you hinge and lock the hips in a position similar to the starting position of a kettlebell swing or deadlift, and hold the position as you lift a barbell, dumbbells, etc.

 What are the Benefits of Hip Hinge Exercises?